gravitational/teleport/docs/testplan.md

 - [ ] Verify that a user can access the "Trust" screen
 - [ ] Verify that a user cannot create/delete/update a trusted cluster.

-Add the following resource to enable read access to access_request
+Add the following to enable read access to the access_request resource

 ```
 - resources: